-Are you finding training your dog challenging?
+Are you finding training your dog or puppy challenging?!

 Here are two words to make things easier for you…

 And I mean slow everything down: The speed you talk to your dog, the speed you walk your dog, the tempo of the games you play, how fast you move your hands, how you give treats – everything.
 Revving-up your hound is easy!
 But slowing down is the route to a calmer connection with your dog.
 (Thanks to Rosemarie for this beautiful picture of her rescue dog Theo)

 So-called ‘dog training’ is as much about coaching the human as the dog.
 And as humans tend to lead hectic lives, rushing from place to place, taking the kids to school, doing the shopping, dashing to work, ploughing through emails – is it any wonder the animals we live with move at warp speed too?
 Perhaps our dogs are simply copying the behaviour we model for them?